-Iron is a natural component of Marlborough groundwaters which generally only occurs in higher enough concentrations to cause aesthetic problems in confined aquifers where there is sluggish flow and depleted oxygen levels.
-Chemically iron behaves in a similar manner to manganese and high levels of one are likely to indicate the presence of the other.
+Iron is mostly a natural component of Marlborough groundwaters which generally only occurs in higher enough concentrations to cause aesthetic problems in confined aquifers where there is sluggish flow and depleted oxygen levels.
+Chemically, iron behaves in a similar manner to manganese and high levels of one are likely to indicate the presence of the other.
+Iron issues can also be caused by corrosion in some cases in pipes or tanks.